COMMAND-LABS/ai-school-s1-p2/generate_marketing_copy_for_multiple_social_media_platforms/README.md

 # TLDR

-This is a workflow I use all the time because I like posting short-form vertical video clips on Social Media.
-What this workflow does is leverage an n8n AI agent to generate marketing copy that accompanies a chosen video clip for 6 different social media platforms: YouTube, LinkedIn, X.com, Instagram, TikTok, and Facebook.
+What this workflow does is leverage an n8n AI agent to generate marketing copy that accompanies a chosen video clip for 6 social media platforms: YouTube, LinkedIn, X.com, Instagram, TikTok, and Facebook.

 ## How to use